invisibl-labs/aws-ecs-fargate-exercise/README.md

-# Exercise for AWS ECS - Fargate with Docker images
+# Exercise for AWS ECS - Fargate with Docker images - Beginner's step by step guide.

 In this exercise you will be building a simple python flask Docker image, store it in AWS ECR(Container Regsitry) and run the container in Fargate managed by AWS ECS.